-Since the sign of d was found positive, this means that the reaction of the floor acts indeed at the right of the central vertical line.
-Moreover since d < 40 cm, the reaction acts on a ‘‘physical‘‘ region of the crate and not outside.
-This result indicates that no tipping will occur.
+Since the sign of d is positive, the reaction of the floor acts to the right of the central vertical line.
+Moreover, since d < 40 cm, the reaction acts on a “physical” region of the crate and not outside.
+This result indicates that no tipping occurs.